 Caleb Owolabi returns to Color Me Goodwill for the third time.
 In addition to his fashion start-up Mon Jean Pierre, Caleb participates in local fashion events as a designer and stylist.
 He has also volunteered his skills to Goodwill’s Youth Services program, coaching at-risk teens on how to dress neatly and professionally with a limited budget.

-Tickets will go on sale through The Orange Peel Box Office in February.
+Tickets are on sale through The Orange Peel Box Office.
 The $20 ticket includes hors d’oeuvres served during a cocktail hour beginning at 6 p.m.
 The show begins at 7 p.m.

 For more information on Color Me Goodwill please visit www.colormegoodwill.org.